tnwinc/Taula/README.md

     - colSpanOverride
       - set as the colspan attribute of each `<td>`
       - useful if you want, for example, a cell to take up the full row
+    - otherProps
+      - a dumping ground for other row-implementation-specific properties
 - chunkSize (required)
   - minimum number of pieces of data to load at a time
   - Taula should accomodate small chunks, but bigger chunks means better performance on the client